 Note: You can run most of the 32-bit Windows programs, such as regedit.exe, from the DOS prompt window.
-Click the Troubleshooting option, and select Open Console to open a Windows command line console window.
+Click Utilities, and select Run to open a Windows command line console window.

-Note: You can use the keyboard shortcut Shift + r on the Disaster Recovery wizard for the Reboot button.
+Note: You can use the keyboard shortcut Shift+ r on the Disaster Recovery wizard to reboot.